pgaljan/pgaljan.github.io/_posts/2025-07-19-Career-Stop-Framework.md

 ##### <span style="background-color:#D5E8D4">Opportunity

-Taken together, these categories describe of what you do on a day to day basis.
+Taken together, these categories describe what you do on a day to day basis.
 - **Job** might roughly reflect you job title and have a very level list of your tasks or deliverables
 - **Trade** indicates your role in the industry.

 #####  <span style="background-color:#E1D5E7">Approach

-- **Tools** are physical or software tools you use on a day to day basis.  **Core** tools are critical to the job function, and with which you consider yourself adept.  **Incidental** tools are those that you engage as a consumer rather than author, indicating familiarity rather than expertise.
+- **Tools** are physical or software tools you use on a day to day basis.  **Core** tools are critical to the job function, and with which you consider yourself adept.  **Incidental** tools are those that you engage as a consumer rather than author or expert, indicating familiarity rather than expertise.
 - **Profession** is the career path and core methodologies in which you have an academic interest

 #####  <span style="background-color:#DAE8FC">Brand